bast/nixos-configuration/README.md

 - fish-ssh-agent functions redistributed and originate from https://github.com/danhper/fish-ssh-agent.
-- Rest is adapted from [home-manager](https://github.com/nix-community/home-manager) documentation and also inspired by https://github.com/juselius/dotfiles.
+- Rest is adapted from [home-manager](https://github.com/nix-community/home-manager) documentation and also inspired by https://github.com/juselius/dotfiles and https://github.com/robertodr/nixos-configuration.

 ### LUKS installation